HaifaNajdawi/angular-Tour-Of-Heros/README.md

 + Add editable fields to update a model with two-way data binding.
 + Bind component methods to user events, like keystrokes and clicks.
 + Enable users to select a hero from a master list and edit that hero in the details view.
-+ ormat data with pipes.
++ Format data with pipes.
 + Create a shared service to assemble the heroes.
 + Use routing to navigate among different views and their components.